Guidance for parents

 Local councils and schools can use various legal powers if your child is missing school without a good reason.
-They can issue you with a:

 This means you have to go to parenting classes.
 You’ll also have to do what the Court says to improve your child’s school attendance.

 If the Council thinks you need support getting your child to go to school but you’re not co-operating, they can apply to a court for an Education Supervision Order.